Three reasons to come to Aberdeen…

-The BMus Music and Communities programme retains its clear 2+2 identity and at levels 3 and 4 draws on many of the courses available to Single Honours students.
+The BMus Community Music programme retains its clear 2+2 identity and at levels 3 and 4 draws on many of the courses available to Single Honours students.

 The BMus Education now becomes a 3+1 programme with the first 3 years following the same curriculum as the Single Honours programme and the final year consists entirely of Music Education courses where students apply the musical skills they acquired in levels 1 and 2.